 That’s 34 pieces.
 And if you look at the list objectively I think you’ll agree that’s plenty to choose from.

-Remember you’re creating a wardrobe of pieces to suit your lifestyle – your everyday lifestyle.
+Remember you’re creating a capsule wardrobe of pieces to suit your lifestyle – your everyday lifestyle.

 Make sure the colours mix and match.
 Your T-shirts should be in white/ivory, navy, tan or black.
 Same with smart pants.
 Make sure a button up shirt goes with a pair of pants, a skirt and a pair of jeans.